panva/node-oidc-provider/recipes/redirect_uri_wildcards.md

-Similar to the above with the same recommendation not to use this in any other environment other than development, the only things that change are metadata property names (`post_logout_redirect_uris`), client property on which the whitelist is (`postLogoutRedirectUris`) and the client method called (`postLogoutRedirectUriAllowed`).
+Similar to the above with the same recommendation not to use this in any other environment other than development, the only things that change are metadata property names (`post_logout_redirect_uris`), client property on which the allow list is (`postLogoutRedirectUris`) and the client method called (`postLogoutRedirectUriAllowed`).